 Step 3 is to repair the gut with probiotics (you must be careful with probiotics post-SIBO) and a leaky gut healing protocol.

-Other helpful tips for healing: lots of bone broth, which contains gelatin and collagen and other gut-healing nutrients.
+Other helpful tips for healing: lots of bone broth, if you can tolerate it, as it contains gelatin and collagen and other gut-healing nutrients.
 Probiotic foods like raw kraut, kvass or kombucha drinks (skip the dairy!).
 Glutamine is a great gut healer, and I use that as part of my leaky gut healing protocol.
 Stress contributes to dysbiosis, so consider measuring your cortisol levels and figure out what works for you in terms of addressing your stress level.
-Chris Kresser wrote a good article about how stress wreaks havoc on your gut.
+This article explains how stress wreaks havoc on your gut.

 Follow this low FODMAP plan for at least 60-90 days while working to correct the cause of FODMAP intolerance, then begin adding the foods back you really miss (like onions and garlic) to see if there’s any improvement.
 You won’t (and shouldn’t) have to eat this way for life, so don’t give up!
 Here’s more info about how to curate a FODMAP diet.